cbkurz/uml2lqn/documentation/DeveloperInformation.md

   * Klick on `Run`
   * If everything works correctly the Build will execute successfully.
 <img src="AntConfigurationDialog.png" alt="AntConfigurationDialog" height="300"/>
+* If you want to use the workflow you can provide your own UML diagrams to solve them by calling the launch.xml from another ANT script which provides the parameters `input`, `name` and `output`.

 ## Branches
 This section will give a short overview of the branches that are present in this repository and their purpose.

 ### Master
+TODO

 ### Support-Workflow
+In this branch the workflow to execute the UML to LQN lives.
+The workflow is present in the launch.xml and the LQN Ecore definition is also present here.

 ### Easier
+TODO